 Potpourri can create a warm and wonderful holiday smells throughout our homes but it can also pose a significant risk to our indoor pets.
 Liquid potpourri contains ingredients that can be toxic to pets, two of which are essential oils and cationic detergents.
 This form of potpourri can cause severe ulcerations and chemical burns on your pets.
 On the other hand, dry potpourri can contain a variety of dried plants and flowers depending on the scent.
 The toxicity depends on which flowers and plants are in them, but even the non-toxic plants can irritate your pet’s gastrointestinal system and cause diarrhea or vomiting.

 Holly, Mistletoe and Poinsettias can cause adverse effects when ingested by animals.
 The clinical signs can vary from mild GI upset to more severe signs depending on which plant and the amount ingested.
 To be on the safe side we recommend keeping your pets from ingesting any of these plants!

 Around the holidays there are lots of sweets and delicious foods around that are oh so tempting to your furry friends!
 If your pet consumes a large amount of rich foods with a high fat content they are at risk of gastrointestinal upset or pancreatitis.
 In addition chocolate is toxic to pets, especially dark chocolate or Bakers Bars.
 So don’t let those wide eyes and drips of drool fool you and skip the table scraps!

 If your pet has gotten into one of these items, is not acting like themselves, showing signs of lethargy, inappetence, vomiting or having diarrhea please don’t hesitate to give us a call!
 We hope this helps you keep your pets safe this holiday season!
+If you are in the Louisville, Prospect, or Crestwood, Kentucky areas we are here to serve you.
 Best Wishes from Dogwood Vet Clinic!